technomancy/bussard/manual.md

 Sessions are initiated using the ssh() function, which will log you into the currently-targeted planet or station with the provided username and password if you are within communications range.
+While you are logged in and stay within range, the port can send automated loaders to your ship to transfer cargo and passengers.

 Most stations allow limited access via a "guest" account with an empty password, which is the default if no username and password are